mobilecoinfoundation/mobilecoin/TESTNET.md

 MobileCoin Inc. will be announcing details on a formal bug bounty program in the coming weeks.

+### Sign up to receive TestNet *mobilecoins*

+Register to participate in the MobileCoin TestNet to receive an allocation of *mobilecoins*.

+1. Sign up using our [online form](https://forms.gle/ULNjA6cMxCD5XNyT7).

+1. You will receive an email containing a *root entropy* value that you can use to claim *mobilecoins* in the TestNet ledger.
+Anyone who knows your *root entropy* will be able to spend your TestNet coin allocation, so keep it secret!

-### Sending Your First Payment
+### Send Your First Payment

 You can make your first MobileCoin payment right now!

-1. Sign up to participate in the MobileCoin TestNet using our [online form](https://forms.gle/ULNjA6cMxCD5XNyT7).

-1. You will receive an email with a *root entropy* value that you can use to claim *mobilecoins* in the TestNet ledger.
-Anyone who knows your *root entropy* will be able to spend your TestNet coin allocation, so keep it secret!

 1. Download the TestNet Client for [mac](), [windows](), or [linux]()

 1. Launch the TestNet Client and follow the on screen instructions to send your first payment.

-### Running a TestNet *Watcher Node*
+### Run a TestNet *Watcher Node*

 If you have a Linux-compatible home computer, or if you are willing to operate a linux-compatible server in the cloud, you can run a *watcher node* in the MobileCoin TestNet.